The board & governance

 When Matt became a member of the MPA, it was to show his customers how committed he was to delivering quality and professional painting projects.

 Matt believes it has now become apparent that the industry needs to work harder to protect and promote its high standard of workmanship.
-We also need to ensure the government continues to regulate against the activities of unregistered operators across the State, to protect our livelihoods.
+He wants to ensure the government continues to regulate against the activities of unregistered operators across the State, to protect our livelihoods.

 Matt joined the Executive Committee after encountering issues with paint adhesion on white set plaster.
 The MP&DA provided advice and support and this led to his involvement in many discussions on this and other major issues facing painters across WA.